CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

     **Note:** Auto-created report may look different for you as it is “auto-created”.
 It also depends on the relationships and measures you created in the previous lab (Lab 6).

-    Above screenshot is how the auto-created report may look if you created all the relationships and measures including the optional relationships (Lab 6).
+    The above screenshot is how the auto-created report may look if you created all the relationships and measures including the optional relationships (Lab 6).

-    Below screenshot is how the auto-created report may look if you skipped creating the optional relationships and measures (Lab 6).
+    The below screenshot is how the auto-created report may look if you skipped creating the optional relationships and measures (Lab 6).

     ![](../media/lab-07/image024.jpg)

-## Task 2: Configure background for a New report
+## Task 2: Configure background for a New Report

 Let’s create a new report using a blank canvas.